Stoic Essential Studies

 During the SES, you will be required to read the works of Marcus Aurelius, Epictetus and Seneca at your own pace.

 The SES course utilizes one textbook which you will need to borrow or purchase in advance of this course:

 How to Apply

-“KNOW THYSELF” This inscription at the Delphic Oracle was a guiding principle of life in ancient Greece.
-In that spirit, then, to become a student at the College of Stoic Philosophers you will be required to complete an autobiographical “Know Thyself Essay” of at least 1,000 words as part of the application process.
+“KNOW THYSELF”, the inscription at the Delphic Oracle, was a guiding principle of life in ancient Greece.
+In that spirit, then, to become a student at the College of Stoic Philosophers, you will be required to complete an autobiographical “Know Thyself” essay of at least 1,000 words as part of the application process.

 In addition to the usual information about significant life events, please address the following in your essay:

 Origin of your interest in Stoicism.

 What you want to get from this course.